The Engineering ToolBox Web Google

 The Colebrook equation is only valid at turbulent flow conditions.

-Note that the friction coefficient is involved on both sides of the equation and that the equation must be solved by iteration.
+Note! - the friction coefficient is involved on both sides of the equation.
+The equation must therefore be solved by iteration.

-The Colebrook equation is generic and can be used to calculate the friction coefficients in different kinds of fluid flows - air ventilation ducts, pipes and tubes with water or oil, compressed air and much more.
+The Colebrook equation is generic and can be used to calculate friction coefficients for different kinds of fluid flows - like air ventilation ducts, pipes and tubes with water or oil, compressed air and much more.

 Colebrook Online Calculator